NanoSmasher/book-of-topaz/README.md

 About
 -----

 I like to recommend a lot of different programs, apps, and tricks to my friends.
-Why stop there?
-This blog is an assortment of everything I have gathered to share with everyone who stumbles in here.
-Articles will have varying sizes and media, but generally will fall in one of the following categories:
+But now I want to share it with everyone.
+It is not a typical review/advert as it will provide more subjective experiences.
+For websites and programs I would go over the evolution of the interface and features from my perspective, whereas for neat tricks I write about the frequency and maybe how I stumbled upon it.
+To create some sort of structure, I have divided the website into these catagories:

 1. **Service**